jm12138/teco-ultralytics/docs/en/help/FAQ.md

 ## 1. What are the hardware requirements for running Ultralytics YOLO?

 Ultralytics YOLO can be run on a variety of hardware configurations, including CPUs, GPUs, and even some edge devices.
 However, for optimal performance and faster training and inference, we recommend using a GPU with a minimum of 8GB of memory.
-NVIDIA GPUs with CUDA support are ideal for this purpose.
+NVIDIA GPUs with SDAA support are ideal for this purpose.

 ## 2. How do I fine-tune a pre-trained YOLO model on my custom dataset?